Thraka/SadConsoleEditor/README.md

 - The [character bar](#character-bar) is active with this tool.

-## GameScreen editor
+## Scene editor

-> This feature is currently under revision.
-Things may change.

-The GameScreen editor allows you to define hidden objects that your code can respond to.
-It uses a trigger/target system.
-For example if you're tracking the player's movement and they step on one of the hidden GameObject triggers, you can respond to it by killing the player, pushing them, opening a door, etc.
+The Scene editor allows you to define hidden objects that your code can respond to, zones and hotspots.
+You can also place game objects in the scene.

-The objects placed on a layer provide three things, visual settings (foreground, background, character), a name, and key-value pairs of data.
-You can use the name to type-define the object, use the visual settings to further filter and differentiate objects with the same name, and then use the key-value pairs to customize the object.

-The `Object Types` area on the right-side of the screen list the current object templates.
-From here you can edit those templates, create a new one, or delete an existing one.
-If you click `Save System List` a JSON config file named **editor.objecttypes.json** will be written out to the directory that preserves your object templates.

-It adds one new tool, the Object tool.

 ##### Object yool
 Places the selected object on the selected layer.
 The list of objects are templates.
 Meaning, after you place them, you can change the placed item which does not change the template or other objects placed with that template.